 The alfapump is implanted under the patient's skin using minimally invasive surgery.
-It is a simple procedure taking approximately 60 minutes and is usually performed under general anaesthesia but can also be performed under local anaesthesia with sedation.
-Placement of the alfapump is performed by a general surgeon or by an interventional radiologist.
+It is a simple procedure taking approximately 60 minutes that can be performed under local anaesthesia with sedation.
+In North America, we expect the procedure to be performed by interventional radiologists.
 Because the alfapump is fully implanted, patients are able to retain normal mobility and activity.